This article discusses in-depth the concept of GST in property development.

 - the recipient of the supply is registered (or required to be registered); and

-- both parties have agreed in writing that the supply is of a going concern.
+- both parties have agreed in writing that the supply is a going concern.

-A supply of a going concern is defined at sub-section 38-325(2) of the GST Act as a supply under an arrangement under which:
+A supply of a going concern is defined in subsection 38-325(2) of the GST Act as a supply under an arrangement under which: